zulip/zulip/docs/subsystems/sending-messages.md

 A key insight for addressing this problem is that there isn’t much of a use case for long chat discussions among 1000s of users who are all continuously online and actively participating.
-Streams with a very large number of active users are likely to only be used for occasional announcements, where some latency before everyone sees the message is fine.
-Even in giant organizations, almost all messages are sent to smaller streams with dozens or hundreds of active users, representing some organizational unit within the community or company.
+Channels with a very large number of active users are likely to only be used for occasional announcements, where some latency before everyone sees the message is fine.
+Even in giant organizations, almost all messages are sent to smaller channels with dozens or hundreds of active users, representing some organizational unit within the community or company.

-However, large, active streams are common in open source projects, standards bodies, professional development groups, and other large communities with the rough structure of the Zulip development community.
-These communities usually have thousands of user accounts subscribed to all the default streams, even if they only have dozens or hundreds of those users active in any given month.
+However, large, active channels are common in open source projects, standards bodies, professional development groups, and other large communities with the rough structure of the Zulip development community.
+These communities usually have thousands of user accounts subscribed to all the default channels, even if they only have dozens or hundreds of those users active in any given month.
 Many of the other accounts may be from people who signed up just to check the community out, or who signed up to ask a few questions and may never